postmanlabs/labs-docs/src/pages/docs/running-collections/intro-to-collection-runs.md

 You can share collection run results with others by exporting the results from the Collection Runner.

-To export a collection run:
+To export a collection run, do the following:

 1. Open the collection run in the __Runner__.
 You can also access the collection run using __History__ in the sidebar if you don't have the run open.
 1. Select __Export Results__ at the top right to download the run.